rahulvashisth3/salarypredictionportfolio/README.md

 test_features.csv: Similar to train_features.csv, each row represents metadata for an individual job posting.

-Features
+Features:

-*Job-Type - Janitor, Manager, CEO, CFO etc.
+* Job-Type - Janitor, Manager, CEO, CFO etc.

-*Degree - High school, College, Master's etc.
+* Degree - High school, College, Master's etc.

-*Major - Physics, Biology, Maths etc.
+* Major - Physics, Biology, Maths etc.

-*Industry - Health, Finance, Oil etc.
+* Industry - Health, Finance, Oil etc.

-*Years-of_Experience - Candidate experience in years
+* Years-of_Experience - Candidate experience in years.

-*Miles-From_Metropolis - Distance from the Metropolis
+* Miles-From_Metropolis - Distance from the Metropolis.

 Every row has a unique JOB-ID, there is a column and COMPANY-ID which is the company identifier.